Free-to-use streaming service Pluto TV lands in Canada this December

 The ad-suported streaming service is making its debut in Canada on December 1st in partnership with Corus Entertainment, with more than 100 channels, and over 20,000 hours of content available at launch.

 “I couldn’t be more excited to officially announce Pluto TV’s Canadian launch date, December 1.
 Our initial channel lineup further illustrates how we are working to combine Corus’ incredible local content offering with Pluto TV’s global content, to meet the tastes of the Canadian audience,” said Olivier Jollet, EVP for Pluto TV at Paramount Global in the company’s news release.
-“Im confident that Pluto TV will quickly become a new destination both for fans of curated content as well as for clients and partners interested in investing in a new and unique streaming service upon its launch.”

 Upon launch, the service will offer a range of channels featuring Canadian and international programming, including channels like Pluto TV Comedy, Pluto TV Drama, Pluto TV Action, The Asylum, Christmas 365 and Thriller 365.
 Canadian programming from Corus Entertainment’s portfolio, including Love It or List It, Chopped Canada and Border Security would also be available on the platform, while international programming, including NCIS, NCIS: New Orleans, NCIS: Los Angeles, Hawaii Five-0 and more would be available on the streaming service.